DaveKobrin/iLib_Again/README.md

 > A list of routes (e.g. `POST /pins/ allows users to post a picture of a pin`)<br />
 GET     / display landing page

-GET     /user/signup allow user to create an account POST    /user/signup allow user to create an account GET     /user/signin display form for user to sign in POST    /user/signin sign user into the app
+GET     /user/register allow user to create an account POST    /user/register allow user to create an account GET     /user/edit allow user to change the password POST    /user/edit allow user to change the password GET     /user/signin display form for user to sign in POST    /user/signin sign user into the app
 GET     /user/signout allow user to sign out of app